kolkhis/tech-notes/misc/xterm.md

 * **What Does 'xterm Compatible' Mean?**

-    * Being 'xterm compatible' means that a terminal emulator can understand and correctly interpret the control sequences (ANSI escape codes) used by xterm.
+    * Being 'xterm compatible' means that a terminal emulator can correctly interpret the control sequences (ANSI escape codes) used by xterm.

     * This includes a wide range of functions, from basic text styling (like colors and font styles) to more advanced features (like cursor positioning, window title changes, and mouse events).